navoneel07/student-management-shell/README.md

 - Modify student record, including approval of courses, posting of grades, calculating new GPA etc.
 - Approval of course system based on student's historical course data.
 - Delete/transfer a student depending upon the situation: delete when drop-out and transfer when pass out from the current to alumni database.
-- Have a merit and nationality based scholarship consideration system.

 **S2.
 Alumni system**